DTJF/cmakefbc/_A_FileFold.md

 \Item{NO_WWW} A flag to drop the default target `doc_www`.
-By default this target mirrors the local HTML tree to a webserver by executing a batch script, see \ref SubSubSecDocWww for details.
+By default this target mirrors the local HTML tree to a webserver by executing a batch script, see target \ref SubDocWww for details.
 Set this flag to suppress the target declaration.

 \Item{NO_LFN} A flag to drop the preparation of the file fb-doc-lfn.
 If